hkhurram147/Capstone_Chatbot/README.md

 ### Configuration

 #### 1. Set Up the OpenAI API Key
+**Note:** You must obtain access on your ChatGPT API account before being able to use your API Key and access the chatbot.
+Please contact hkhurram122@gmail.com for access information.

 1. Navigate to [OpenAI API Keys](https://platform.openai.com/account/api-keys).
 2. Click on **"Create new secret key"** and copy the generated API key.
 3. In the Git Bash terminal within VSCode, set the environment variable: